-As of the date of the Report, the Company's credit rating is AA+/Stable/iIA-1+ by Ma'alot20 and Aa1 by Midroog.
-For details with respect to the rating of bonds, commercial paper and private loans of the Company, see Section 19.12 of the Periodic Report for 2017.
+As of the date of the Report, the Company's credit rating is AA+/Stable/iIA-1+ by Ma'alot23 and Aa1 by Midroog.
+For details with respect to the rating of bonds, commercial paper and private loans of the Company, see Section 19.12 of the Periodic Report for 2017, which is incorporated herein by reference.